mrcleandean/voxer/README.md

 - **Engaging Discussions**: Start conversations, participate in debates, and connect with others who share your interests in a dynamic and interactive environment.
 - **Rich User Profiles**: Create and customize your profile to express your identity in the Voxer community.

+## License

+This project is released under the Custom Restricted Use License.
+This license allows cloning and running the software locally for demonstration purposes but restricts deployment and significant modification.
+For more details, see the [LICENSE](LICENSE) file in this repository.

 ## Snapshots

 ### Your Own Home Page